canonical/sphinx-docs-starter-pack/docs/how-to/create-data-tables.rst

 Create data tables
 ===================

 The starter pack can render comma-separated values (CSV) data as tables.
-We call these "data tables".

 For other types of table, see :ref:`tables in reStructuredText <style-guide-tables>` and :ref:`tables in MyST <myst_style_guide_tables>`.